 plants, animals and ecosystems (ecological communities) at risk in

-This information is compiled and maintained in a computerized database which provides a centralized and scientific source of information on the status, locations and level of protection of these species and ecosystems.
+This information is compiled and maintained in a database that provides a centralized and scientific source of information on the status, locations and level of protection of these species and ecosystems.

 The CDC is part of the Environmental Sustainability and Strategic Policy Division in the B.C.
 Ministry of Environment.
 It is also part of

 NatureServe Canada, a national organisation, and